xmos/lib_xua/README.rst

 - Windows 10 or 11 with built-in USB Audio Class 1.0 driver.

+- Windows 10 or 11 with built-in USB Audio Class 2.0 driver.

 Older versions of Windows are not guaranteed to operate as expected.
 Devices are also expected to operate with various Linux distributions including mobile variants.

 **************